avaneesh93/defeating-plagiarism-checkers/README.txt

 For installing all packages, "cd" to <Project Code Root Directory>, and execute: pip3 install -r requirements.txt

+P.S.:
+The package "language-check" needs Java to be installed in the operating  system.

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 To execute the project, please paste your text (whose plagiarism needs to be possibly reduced)